 About Alnwick Castle

 Alnwick Castle in Northumberland is one of the largest castle complexes in England and has been the historic home of the famous Percy family for over 700 years.
 Known to some as the ‘Windsor of the North’, Alnwick provides a magnificent glimpse into England’s medieval past through the footsteps of some of its most notable players.

-One of the most famous members of the family was the young knight Harry ‘Hotspur’ Percy, who was immortalised in Shakespeare’s play Henry IV.
+One of the most famous members of the family was Harry ‘Hotspur’ Percy, a fierce knight immortalised in Shakespeare’s play Henry IV.
 In 1403 he died in battle leading a rebellion against Henry IV, and his statue stands at Alnwick Castle today.